followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/summary/texts/avgOtherColumn.md

 ===========================================================================

 <!--shortDescription-->
-Specifies a pattern for the *'avg'* summary items displayed in a group row or in any other column rather than the parent one.
+Specifies a pattern for the *"avg"* summary items displayed in a group row or in any other column rather than the parent one.
 <!--/shortDescription-->

 <!--fullDescription-->